mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Neutropenia
 Your chemotherapy will severely damage your ability to fight infections and heal.
 It's important that you understand why this happens, how to watch for danger signs, and how to avoid infections and injuries.

 One side effect of chemotherapy is called neutropenia.
-Neutropenia is a condition where you have a a lower than normal number of neutrophils (a type of white blood cell) in your bloodstream.
+Neutropenia is a condition in which you have a lower than normal number of neutrophils (a type of white blood cell) in your bloodstream.
 Neutrophils play a crucial role in your immune system&mdash;they are one of the first types of cells that travel to the site of an infection.
 Once they reach the site of an infection, they ingest and fight potentially harmful microorganisms.

-Because your chemotherapy will kill your stem cells, you will lose the ability to make new neutrophils.
-Because your neutrophils are not being replaced the number of neutrophils in your bloodstream will drop to a very low level, leaving you at high risk of infections.
+Because your chemotherapy will kill your stem cells, you will lose your ability to make new neutrophils.
+Because your neutrophils are not being replaced, the number of neutrophils in your bloodstream will drop to a very low level, leaving you at high risk of infections.
 You and your caregiver will work together to watch for any sign of infection.
-You'll keep a record of your temperature even when you are in your hotel or apartment and you will have to take very careful precautions to avoid infections.
+You'll keep a record of your temperature, even when you are in your hotel or apartment, and you will have to take very careful precautions to avoid infections.

-#### Low Platelet Level (Thrombocytopenia)
+#### Low platelet level (thrombocytopenia)
 In addition to losing your ability to make neutrophils and other types of white blood cells, you'll also lose your ability to make platelets.
 Platelets clump together to help stop bleeding.
-After your chemotherapy the number of platelets in your bloodstream will be very low, a condition called thrombocytopenia.
+After your chemotherapy, the number of platelets in your bloodstream will be very low, a condition called thrombocytopenia.

 You will need to take special care to avoid cuts and strenuous activities that might cause bleeding.
-You need to take special care of your gums and mouth, because it's quite common for bleeding to start there.
+You need to take special care of your gums and mouth because it's common for bleeding to happen there.

 After your transplant your healthcare team will take samples of your blood each day to count the number of neutrophils and platelets in your bloodstream.

 As your stem cells take hold and start to make new blood cells, the number of neutrophils in your bloodstream (sometimes referred to as your absolute neutrophil count or ANC) will increase, as will your number of platelets (called your platelet count).
-These are collectively known as "your counts" and they are key signs that your transplant has worked.
+All together, these are known as "your counts" and they are key signs that your transplant has worked.
 You'll hear the term counts used frequently by your healthcare team.

-More in-depth guides to living with neutropenia and low platelet levels are included later in this guide under Phase 3: After Your Transplant.
+More indepth guides to living with neutropenia and low platelet levels are included later in this guide under "Phase 3: After Your Transplant".

 #### Fatigue
 After your chemotherapy, the number of red blood cells in your blood will be very low.